Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Application to Quantum Geometric Langlands

 \begin{example} Let $S$ be a smooth classical scheme and $\mc L$ be a line bundle on $S$.
 Consider the sheaf $\mc D_{\mc L}$ of differential operators twisted by $\mc L$.
 The category of $\mc D_{\mc L}$-modules can be realized in terms of a corresponding twisting on $S$.
 We consider the trivial gerbe $\mc {G}=\mc {G}_{\mr{triv}}$ on $ S_{\mr{dR}}$, but under the pullback to $S$ its trivialization corresponds to an automorphism of $\mc {G}_{\mr{triv}}$ given by tensoring by the line bundle $\mc L$ on $S$.
 In other words, $\text{D}_{(\mc G_{\mr{triv}},\mc L)}(\mc Y)=\text{D}_{\mc L}(\mc Y) $ is the category of twisted D-modules on $\mc L$. \end{example}

-\begin{example} We'll be particularly interested in twisted D-modules on the stack $\bun_G(C)$.
-There is a generalization of this procedure developed by Beilinson and Bernstein \cite{BBJantzen} where we twist by a power $\mc L^\kappa$ of the determinant line bundle $\mc L$, where $\kappa$ is a complex number.
-This power does not exist as a line bundle for generic values of $\kappa$, but the twisting still exists (see \cite[pp 82--83]{FrenkelLectures} for a clear explanation of the construction). \end{example}
+\begin{example} There is a generalization of this procedure developed by Beilinson and Bernstein \cite{BBJantzen} where we twist by a power $\mc L^\kappa$ of a line bundle $\mc L$, where $\kappa$ is a complex number.
+This power does not exist as a line bundle for generic values of $\kappa$, but the twisting still exists (see \cite[pp 82--83]{FrenkelLectures} for a clear explanation of the construction for the case of our interest, namely, twisted D-modules on the stack $\bun_G(C)$). \end{example}